 Running a business can be hard!
 For the first 16 years running my private practice, I felt isolated, disconnected, vulnerable and yet strangely enough, like I knew what I was doing.
 I thought that turning up at work, seeing clients, doing the admin and going home was running a business.
 It wasn't until I went on my first business retreat that I realised I knew NOTHING about running a business.
 That event became the pivot point for me and I've never looked back.

 Now my business has grown into an award-winning allied health practice and I've developed a second business that it also successful.
 But I couldn't have achieved these things without mentoring.
+So now, outside of my role as a Psychologist, I help private practice owners to create transformations in their business in ways that traditional courses and coaching don't.

 There are many benefits of hiring a mentor and these can include: